-At its May 17, 2023 meeting, the Compensation Committee reviewed each named executive officer's achievement of Company and individual objectives during fiscal year 2023 and approved the award of cash incentive compensation under the Cash Bonus Program for each named executive officer.
-Based on our performance during fiscal year 2023, the Compensation Committee determined that Messrs.
-Thoren and Thome did not achieve the threshold level for the net income component and achieved above the maximum for the bookings component of the Cash Bonus Program and Mr. Malone achieved above the threshold but below target level for the divisional operating income component and achieved above the maximum for the divisional bookings component of the Cash Bonus Program.
-The Compensation Committee determined that each of our named executive officers, achieved the following percentages of their respective target personal goals: Mr. Thoren - 65%; Mr. Thome - 133%; and Mr. Malone - 100%.
-Based on these results and achievements, the cash incentive compensation earned under the Cash Bonus Program for our named executive officers for fiscal year 2023 was as follows:
+At its May 22, 2024 meeting, the Compensation Committee reviewed the achievement of Company and individual objectives during fiscal year 2024 and approved the award of cash incentive compensation under the Cash Bonus Program for each named executive officer.
+Based on our performance during fiscal year 2024, the Compensation Committee determined that the consolidated adjusted net income achieved was above the maximum level for the consolidated adjusted net income achieved maximum level for the consolidated bookings achieved was above the maximum level for the consolidated bookings component; the divisional operating income - Graham Manufacturing achieved was above the target level but below the maximum level for the divisional operating income - Graham Manufacturing component; the divisional bookings - Graham Manufacturing achieved was above the maximum level for the divisional bookings - Graham Manufacturing component; the divisional operating income - Barber-Nichols achieved was above the target level but below the maximum level for the divisional operating income - Barber-Nichols component; and the divisional bookings - Barber-Nichols achieved was below the threshold level for the divisional bookings - Barber-Nichols component of the Cash Bonus Program.
+The Compensation Committee determined that each of our named executive officers, achieved the following percentages of their respective target personal goals: Mr. Thoren - 115%; Mr. Thome - 100%; Mr. Smith - 130%; and Mr. Malone - 180%.
+Based on these results and achievements, the cash incentive compensation earned under the Cash Bonus Program for our named executive officers for fiscal year 2024 was as follows:

 Named Executive Officer Bonus Award Percent of Target Bonus Maximum Available Bonus

-Daniel J. Thoren \$238,000 60% 30%
+Daniel J. Thoren \$698,000 175% 87%

-Christopher J. Thome \$115,999 80% 40%
+Christopher J. Thome \$265,200 170% 85%

+Alan E. Smith \$241,566 155% 77%

-Matthew Malone \$144,900 97% 48%
+Matthew Malone \$249,678 160% 80%